 Friends was skillfully unique in that it was a fun, light comedy that succeeded to have its characters evoke feeling about life’s struggles rather than just laughter (Monica and Chandler’s fertility issues).

 Friends is easily translatable and therefore more influential

-The fact that Seinfeld is almost impossible to replicate (and it’s not it hadn’t been tried) renders Friends the more influential series, given that it has set the bar and path for the creation of more successful sitcoms.
-Without Friends, there would be no How I Met Your Mother, New Girl or even Big Bang Theory, among others.
+The fact that Seinfeld is almost impossible to replicate renders Friends the more influential series, given that it has set the bar and path for the creation of more successful sitcoms.
+Without Friends, there would be no How I Met Your Mother, New Girl or even The Big Bang Theory, among others.
 Given the premise of Friends (see argument #1), which had 40-50 more episodes than Seinfeld, the show has also aged better than Seinfeld.

-The bottom line: The debate between Seinfeld and Friends boils down to the following question: Which is more commendable – inventing something new or reinventing a classic sitcom formula?
+The bottom line: The Seinfeld vs. Friends debate boils down to the following question: Which is more commendable – inventing something new or reinventing a classic sitcom formula?